Back to All Events

 What are the considerations involved in using drones in war?
 What are the physical consequences of drone warfare on local civilian populations?
 What are the psychological impacts of an ever-present threat from above in areas frequently targeted by drones?
 How does carrying out a deadly drone strike impact the mental health of drone operators themselves?
 And what does the future of drone warfare look like as AI is increasingly integrated into the battlefield?

-Learn more in this expert panel discussion and Q&A with Professor Peter Lee, Professor Michael Clarke, and Professor Shona Illingworth.
+Learn more in this expert panel discussion and Q&A with Professor Peter Lee, Professor Michael Clarke, Professor Shona Illingworth, and Dr Beryl Pong.

 This event is sponsored by the Centre for Drones and Culture and funded by a UKRI Future Leaders Fellowship (MR/W010429/1).